• Home

 Interior and Upholstery

 I installed the plastic rear headliner trim panel, the rear cargo light switch, and the hatch latch brushes.
-Attention was also given to detail with the addition of coat hangers, hatch glass strut covers, and side headrest seat belt guide brackets.
-Furthermore, I replaced both broken door plastics, swapped out the torn console lid, and installed a security cover to complete the refresh.
+Additional components addressed included coat hangers, hatch glass strut covers, and side headrest seat belt guide brackets.
+Both broken door plastics and the torn console lid were replaced, and a security cover was installed to finalize the interior refresh.

 Seat Belts